 There is a lot of chopping to do, you can do this ahead of time, or see it as a bit of a morning meditation.

 The first group of ingredients to go in the pot are the spices.
 Heat up the pot, add a bit of oil, then add the spices.
 This will allow their aroma and flavor to bloom.
 This morning I’m using ginger and garlic, but often I’ll add red pepper flakes or dried herbs.
 The next ingredient group to go in in the pot is the mirepoix (a French term for finely chopped onion, carrot, and celery).
-This morning I’m using onion, carrot, celery, and shitake mushrooms along with several good pinches of salt and pepper.
+This morning I’m using onion, carrot, celery, and shiitake mushrooms along with several good pinches of salt and pepper.
 The final ingredient group is the vegetables.
-This morning I’m using kale, chard, and bokchoi.
+This morning I’m using kale, chard, and bok choy.

 Once my pan is hot, my spices bloomed, and my mirepoix added I give everything a couple minutes to start cooking.
 Soon all these ingredients begin to caramelize creating the fond (the fond is made up of the reduced vegetable juices and brown bits in the bottom of the pan.)

-When the juices on the sides of the pan become golden brown, I add the bone broth, along with enough water to cover the mirepoix with about and inch of liquid.
+As the juices on the sides of the pan become golden brown, I add the bone broth, along with enough water to cover the mirepoix with about and inch of liquid.
 When this comes to a boil I add the final ingredient group, the greens, and cook down for a couple minutes.

-Once the soup is cooked, I sometimes throw in an egg to poach in the broth or add a little pre-cooked chicken or fish, fresh pesto or even fax crackers.
+When the soup is cooked, I sometimes throw in an egg to poach in the broth or add a little pre-cooked chicken or fish, fresh pesto or even fax crackers.
 This is our favorite way to start the morning, and while sometimes I make vegetable frittatas or even salads with poached eggs, my husband and I make our seasonal vegetable breakfast soup at least five days a week.

 1 Tbsp Extra Virgin Olive Oil (or your favorite healthy oil)